KyryloBulyk/delivery/README.md

 # Delivery

 ## Overview
-This project was created to implement a web page for a fast food restaurant.
-On this web page, you will be able to view the entire menu, as well as add dishes to the order, which can be placed for delivery and paid for immediately.
-The User functionality is also implemented, in which each user will need to register and log in to use the full functionality of the website.
+This project implements a web page for a fast-food restaurant.
+Users can view menus, add dishes to their order, place deliveries, and make payments.
+The system features user authentication, allowing full access only to registered and logged-in users.

 ## Features
-- Authentication and authorization of users via JWT Token
+- User authentication and authorization via JWT Tokens
 - Secure API endpoints
-- CRUD operations for managing User, Product, Order, Cart and Categories
+- CRUD operations for User, Product, Order, Cart, and Categories
-- Integration with PostgreSQL for data persistence
+- PostgreSQL integration for data persistence
-- Real-time data updates (if applicable)
+- Real-time data updates (where applicable)
-- Unit tests for all major Services
+- Comprehensive unit tests for Services
-- Integration Tests for all Controllers
+- Integration tests for all Controllers
-- Using H2 Database for Integration Tests
+- H2 Database usage for Integration Tests

 ## Prerequisites
 - Java JDK 17